parsonsmatt/parsonsmatt.github.io/_posts/2017-10-29-contributing_to_ghc.markdown

 categories: programming
 ---

+UPDATED 2019-08-22: See the end of the post for how this turned out.

 This post serves as notes and explorations of my first patch to GHC.
 I'm going to start from the very beginning -- so it might be kind of boring!